Demographics of Puerto Rico: Women in the diaspora

-In a study done on Puerto Rican women (of all races) born on the island but living in New York by Carolina Bonilla, Mark D. Shriver and Esteban Parra in 2004, the ancestry proportions corresponding to the three parental populations were found to be 53.3±2.8% European, 29.1±2.3% West African, and 17.6±2.4% Native American based on autosomal ancestry informative markers.
+In a 2004 study done on Puerto Rican women of all races, born on the island but living in New York by Carolina Bonilla, Mark D. Shriver and Esteban Parra, the ancestry proportions corresponding to the three parental populations were found to be 53.3±2.8% European, 29.1±2.3% West African, and 17.6±2.4% Native American based on autosomal ancestry informative markers.
 Although autosomal markers tests seem to draw a more broad picture than that of single, gender-based mtDNA and Y-Chromosome tests, the problem with autosomal DNA is in the archaic categories used: "European", "Sub-Saharan African", "East Asian" & "Native American".
 "Asian" (South, North or East) & "North African" are not included.

 These generalized categories may not take into account the complexity of migratory patterns across the Old World.
 The study also found that, from the women sampled, 98% had European ancestry markers, 87% had African ancestry markers, 84% had Native American ancestry markers, 5% showed only African and European markers, 4% showed mostly Native American and European markers, 2% showed only African markers, and 2% showed mostly European markers.

 Religion

-There are many religious beliefs represented in the island with Christianity as the religion indicated by the majority in 2010.
+Christianity was the majority religion in 2010.

 Religious breakdown in Puerto Rico (2010):